hdocmsu/hdocmsu.github.io/_projects/canon_1_dlr.md

 For example, achieving higher SNR typically requires longer scan times or reduced spatial resolution, both of which are undesirable in clinical practice.
 Alternatively, higher field-strength scanners may be used to boost SNR, but these systems are more expensive and introduce additional challenges related to field inhomogeneity.

-Deep learning-based MRI reconstruction (MRI-DLR) has been shown to mitigate this long-standing triangle trade-off by enabling, to some extent, the acquisition of image quality previously unattainable due to constraints imposed by MRI physics.
+Deep learning-based MRI reconstruction (MRI-DLR) has been shown to mitigate this long-standing triangle trade-off by enabling, to some extent, the acquisition of image quality **previously unattainable** due to constraints imposed by MRI physics.

 #### High-field MRI image quality on lower field-strength systems

 **One example** is the ability to achieve image quality comparable to that of high-field (e.g., 3 T) MRI using lower field-strength systems (e.g., 1.5 T).

+Review the whitepaper titled [Advanced intelligent Clear-IQ Engine (AiCE) Deep Learning Reconstruction (DLR): Translating the Power of Deep Learning to MR Image Reconstruction](https://hdocmsu.github.io/assets/pdf/whitepapers/AiCE_DLR_introducing.pdf) for details.

-Take the AiCE **challenges #1 and #2** to see the demonstrations.
+Take the AiCE **challenges #1 and #2** to see illustrations of this capability.

 * [MRI-DLR Challenge #1](https://us.medical.canon/promo/magnetic-resonance/aice/1/)
 * [MRI-DLR Challenge #2](https://us.medical.canon/promo/magnetic-resonance/aice/2/)